 Note: Once the survey (Part 1) has been submitted, the person listed as the DASS coordinator will receive instructions by e-mail within two business days for completing Part 2 of the DASS application process.
 Approval of the DASS application is contingent upon completion of Part 2.

-If you do not receive instructions for completing Part 2 within two business days of submitting Part 1, please contact the California Department of Education (CDE) DASS team at DASS@cde.ca.gov for assistance.If multiple Part 1 forms are submitted for a school, the CDE DASS team will use the most recent form in determining DASS eligibility.
+If you do not receive instructions for completing Part 2 after submitting Part 1, please contact the Analysis, Measurement, and Accountability Reporting Division at Dashboard@cde.ca.gov for assistance.If multiple Part 1 forms are submitted for a school, the CDE DASS team will use the most recent form in determining DASS eligibility.

 Part 2: Submitting Supporting Documents Approved by the Local District Governing Board

 The CDE uses Box.com to facilitate submission of all supporting documents for Part 2.
-Once a school’s DASS coordinator has submitted Part 1, the CDE DASS team will assign a secure, private Box.com folder to that school.
-At that point, the DASS coordinator will have file upload privileges for their assigned folder.
+Once a school's DASS coordinator has submitted Part 1, the CDE DASS team will assign a secure, private Box.com folder to that school and the DASS coordinator will have file upload privileges for their assigned folder.

 Obtain signatures of the school principal, county or district superintendent or charter school administrator, and local board president on the DASS Eligibility Certification Form, which is located in your assigned Box.com folder.